Transport in Aberdeen: Hydrogen buses

 Ten Van Hool A330H hydrogen-powered buses were introduced in 2015 as part of a scheme to demonstrate the capabilities of the technology.
 They ran until 2020, and one was subsequently gifted to the Grampian Transport Museum.
 On 28 January 2021, fifteen hydrogen-powered double-decker Wright StreetDeck Hydroliner buses, funded by Aberdeen City Council, the Scottish Government, and the European Union, entered service with First Aberdeen.
 In February 2022, the StreetDeck Hydroliners were temporarily taken off the road due to an unspecified technical issue.
 Diesel buses loaned from First Glasgow were used in their place, and the affected batch of Hydroliners returned to service in mid-2022, coinciding with the delivery of 10 more StreetDeck Hydroliners.

 The buses are refuelled at a facility located in Aberdeen City Council's Kittybrewster depot.
 The energy company Vattenfall announced, at the beginning of 2022, a proposed demonstrator project to use one of its existing offshore wind turbines to produce hydrogen on the platform itself, and then pipe it to a storage area close to Aberdeen.
 The production rate from the 8.8MW turbine is targeted to reach 0.18 cubic metres of hydrogen per hour.

 Future

 Improvements to buses in Aberdeen are planned as part of a project dubbed in January 2022 as "Aberdeen Rapid Transit".
+Initially anticipated to cost around £150 million, in June 2025 it was reported that the options being explored cost between £167 and £323 million.